dgis/emu28android/app/src/main/assets/ReadMe.txt

 QUICK START

-1. From the left side, slide your finger to open the menu.
+1. Click on the 3 dots button at the top left (or from the left side, slide your finger to open the menu).
 2. Touch the "New..." menu item.
-3. "Select a Custom KML script folder..." where you have copied the KML scripts and ROM files.
+3. Select a default calculator (or "[Select a Custom KML script folder...]" where you have copied the KML scripts and ROM files (Android 11 cannot use the folder Download)).
-4. Pick a calculator.
-5. And the calculator should now be opened.
+4. And the calculator should now be opened.

 NOTES

 - For technical reason, this application need the Android 5.0 (API 21).
 - The Help menu displays Emu28's original help HTML page and may not accurately reflect the behavior of this Android version.
-- When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependency files.
+- When using a custom KML script by selecting a folder (Not the folder Download for Android 11), you must take care of the case sensitivity of its dependency files.
-- This Emulator does not include the ROM files or the KML files.
 - To speed up printing, set the 'delay' to 0 in the calculator's print options.